nitu45641/filter-plus/readme.txt

 No. If you can install and activate a WordPress plugin, you can use Filter Plus.
 The Elementor widget and Gutenberg block provide a visual, no-code setup.
 The shortcode option requires only copy-paste.

 == Changelog ==

+= 1.1.29 (August 26, 2026) =
+Added  : "Add to Cart Text" option — customize the Add to Cart button label (shortcode, Elementor, Bricks, Gutenberg) Added  : "Image Size" option (Pro) — choose the product thumbnail size, including a Custom Size with manual width/height (shortcode, Elementor, Bricks, Gutenberg)
+Added  : `filterplus_product_thumbnail_size` filter hook to override the product image size from `functions.php` Fix    : Product thumbnails used the oversized `large` image size (or hardcoded pixel dimensions) instead of `woocommerce_thumbnail`, flagged as oversized images by PageSpeed Insights
+Fix    : Placeholder image (shown when a product has no featured image) was missing its `attachment-{size} size-{size}` CSS classes
+Fix    : Add to Cart loading spinner / success checkmark rendered off-position instead of inside the button (missing `position: relative` on `.add_to_cart_button`)
+Tweak  : Renamed "Display ..." labels to "Show ..." across the Filter Result Products settings

 = 1.1.28 (August 07, 2026) =
 Fix    : Category archive page showed products from every category instead of just the current one